-The endocannabinoid system is very adaptive, which means it can “sense” or “perceive” when something is wrong within a single cell (or a group of cells), and upon sensing an error, both endocannabinoids and cannabinoid receptors get created on demand so the ECS could have a way to intervene on a cellular level.
+The endocannabinoid system is very adaptive, which means it can “sense” or “perceive” when something is wrong within a single cell (or a group of cells).
+If it senses an error, the organism will create both endocannabinoids and cannabinoid receptors on demand, so the ECS has a way to intervene on a cellular level.

-Unfortunately, numerous genetic abnormalities and degenerations, and various negative outside stimuli like bad diet, pollutants, lack of exercise incapacitate the endocannabinoid system, unabling it to function properly.
+Unfortunately, numerous genetic abnormalities and degenerations, as well as negative outside stimuli like bad diet, pollutants, and lack of exercise incapacitate the endocannabinoid system, preventing it to function properly.

 Cannabinoids from cannabis rejuvenate the ECS, paving the way for more receptors and more endocannabinoids to be synthesized.